Each all knew they would have to do a series of mock interviews with trained journalists.

 He asks killer questions in a quiet, civilised, but always probing manner, which catches his interviewees off guard and which is just as difficult to respond to.

-And using this technique, our trainees realised that:
+And using this technique, our trainees realised that, in crisis interviews:

 1. Not every journalistic interrogator will use nakedly hostile tactics to force them into a corner – and in fact most won’t